n1teshy/yapper-tts/README.md

 ## Yapper

-Yapper is a lightweight, offline, real-time, easily extendible, text-to-speech library with more than a dozen voices, it can also, optionally use SOTA LLMs through free APIs to enhance(personalize) your text according to a predefined system-message(personality).
+Yapper is a lightweight, offline, easily extendible, text-to-speech library with 136 voices across 39 localities (thanks to the [piper project](https://github.com/rhasspy/piper)), it can also optionally use SOTA LLMs through their free APIs to enhance(personalize) your text according to a predefined system-message(personality).

 the use of the word 'enhance' in this repository means adding a 'vibe' to your text, you might ask yapper to say "hello world" and it could say "ay what's good G, what's bangin'" depending on the persona you give it.